pbasualdoarcati/proyectoFinalCoderHouse/README.md

 loading the student data and a second section that will show the students you have already loaded and saved.
 To achieve this second section, the user must press the "Save" button so that it is saved.

+A fully functional student search engine was implemented, either by name or surname.

-In future updates, filtering to search for students and login of authorized personnel will be carried out.
+In future updates, authorized personnel will be logged in.

 ![image](https://user-images.githubusercontent.com/87046340/158493074-077ff9c4-21f5-4f42-9261-2157f462a415.png)